connorthornhill9/fantasy_football_dbt_bq/README.md

 ## Conclusion

-I forsee this as a self service dashboard where I could further work on the design and charts with stakeholder.
-For now, I was happy with the result to integrate DBT, BigQuerym and Tableau to create a fairly useful product.
+I forsee this as a self service dashboard where I could further work on the design and charts with stakeholders.
+For now, I was happy with the result to integrate DBT, BigQuery and Tableau to create a fairly useful product.